opnfv/vswitchperf/docs/configguide/trafficgen.rst

     }
     What was the result for 'frames tx'?

-When your traffic gen has completed traffic transmission and provided the results please input these at the vsperf prompt. vsperf will try to verify the input:
+When your traffic generator has completed traffic transmission and provided the results please input these at the VSPERF prompt.
+VSPERF will try to verify the input:

 .. code-block:: console